kamranmuazzam/uloom/documents/questionbank/medicine_paper1.typ

 + A 30 years old female presents with severe respiratory distress.
 What may be the causes?
 (DU-JII)
 + A 60 years old patient presented with exertional dyspnea.
 How will you investigate and treat him?
 (DU-08M,07Ja,06Ja)
 === Cough
 + A 70-year-old man has presented with a history of cough for 3 months a.
-What clinical information would you search for actiology? b.
+What clinical information would you search for aetiology? b.
 Write down the investigation plan.
 (DU-21M)
 + A 65 years old man presents with cough for 3 months.
-What clinical information I would you search for identification of actiology.
+What clinical information I would you search for identification of aetiology.
 (DU-19Nov)
 === Hemoptysis
 + Mention 5 important causes of hemoptysis with physical signs in any of them.
 (DU- 16Ju)
 + What is hemoptysis?
 (DU-05M)